IRMaGe-3T/irmage-tools-resources/docs/users/conversionToNifti.md

 There are specificities for each manufacturer (for example image scaling or information in json file), for Philips data please see [here](https://github.com/rordenlab/dcm2niix/blob/master/Philips/README.md).

-Note that Philips DICOM do not contains some information as slice timing, phase encoding direction or total readout time.
+Note that Philips DICOM do not contains some information as slice timing, phase encoding direction or total readout time (see [here](tips_philips.md)).

 If you want to organize your data in BIDS format, please see [here](BIDS.md)